I am a lecturer in Online Teaching at the Institute of Educational Technology.

 - 2020-21 Co-investigator, Impact of COVID-19 on Equitable Access to Quality Education in the Context of Higher Education in Low- and Middle-Income Countries (Funder: OU RES)

-Fereshte has over ten years of teaching experience in UK higher education as a lecturer and programme co-ordinator in digital education and TESOL (Teaching English to the Speakers of Other Languages).
-Her main area of research and teaching has been technology-supported learning and teaching particularly in language education and professional contexts.
+I have over ten years of teaching experience in UK higher education as a lecturer and programme co-ordinator in digital education and TESOL (Teaching English to the Speakers of Other Languages).
+My main area of research and teaching has been technology-supported learning and teaching particularly in language education, higher education and professional contexts.

 PhD in Education (2019).University of Leeds (UK)